Chuck Grassley: U.S. Senate

+2028

+On November 16, 2022, Grassley filed for reelection for a ninth term.
+He would be 95 at the time of the election and 101 at the end of the term.

 Tenure

-1980–1989
+1981–1989

 In November 1981, Grassley was one of 32 senators to sign a letter to President Reagan supporting Director of the Office of Management and Budget David Stockman.
 In August 1982, while the Reagan administration tried persuading senators to approve legislation authorizing the creation of a radio station for broadcasting to Cuba, Grassley joined fellow Iowa senator Roger Jepsen and Edward Zorinsky in seeking an amendment to the bill barring the Reagan administration from operating Radio Marti on that frequency or other commercial AM frequencies.

 In October 1983, Grassley voted against establishing a legal holiday to commemorate Martin Luther King Jr.'s birthday.
-In 2015, an aide to Grassley said that he voted against the holiday due to an "economic decision both in the cost to the broader economy in lost productivity, and the cost to the taxpayers with the federal government closed."
+In 2015, an aide to Grassley said that he voted against the holiday due to an "economic decision both in the cost to the broader economy in lost productivity, and the cost to the taxpayers with the federal government closed".
 In 2004, Grassley co-sponsored legislation giving King a posthumous award, which became law on October 25 that year.

 On November 1, 1984, Grassley signed a one-page citation of contempt of Congress against Attorney General William French Smith due to Smith's not turning over files on an investigation into Navy shipbuilding.
 Assistant Attorney General Stephen S. Trott called the citation "out of place" since Grassley was not acting at a session of the Judiciary panel he led.